Head Coach Kyle Tolin

 Assistant Coach Kris Johnson

-Johnson enters his first year with UAM after spending seven years with the Southwestern Oklahoma State Bulldogs in Weatherford, Oklahoma.
-Kris was last appointed as the Interim Head Coach of SWOSU during the 2017-18 season as well.
+Prior to UAM, Johnson spent seven years with the Southwestern Oklahoma State Bulldogs in Weatherford, Oklahoma.
+He was last appointed as the Interim Head Coach of SWOSU during the 2017-18 season as well.

 In four seasons as a full-time assistant at SWOSU, Johnson has helped guide the Bulldogs to three winning seasons, with at least 16 victories each year.
 SWOSU finished 17-12 in 2015-16, finishing fourth in the Great American Conference standings before being eliminated from the GAC Tournament in the quarterfinals.